bump-sh/docs/src/_guides/bump-sh-tutorials/huma.md

           GITHUB_TOKEN: ${{secrets.GITHUB_TOKEN}}
 ```

 That's it!
 Enjoy the comfort of Bump.sh to browse through your API doc, and [customize it to your needs](/help/getting-started/quick-start#customization-options).
+Check out the [Bump.sh GitHub Action](https://github.com/marketplace/actions/bump-sh) or other [continuous integration](https://docs.bump.sh/help/continuous-integration/) options.

 ## Sample Code